dive-be/laravel-stateful/README.md

 That's why first, we should create an abstract `CheckoutState` class and define all possible transitions.
 For example, it makes absolutely zero sense to go back to an `AddressSelect` state if the `CheckoutWizard` has reached the `Complete` state.
-However, it is perfectly fine for the user to go back to a previous step as long as the `Complete` state is not reached.
+However, it is perfectly fine for the user to go back to a previous step as long as the `Complete` state is not reached (not shown below, though).

 ```php
 abstract class CheckoutState extends State